tcdi/plrust/doc/designing_for_trust.md

 yet still bind easily against PostgreSQL's C API is... a tall order.
 In other words, the more elegant solution simply doesn't exist yet.
 Because it doesn't exist, it's debatable if it would actually elegantly solve the issue, as we can't actually assess that claim.
 Notably, it's not clear that allowing arbitrary bindings in such a wasm sandbox would not simply create a sandbox that can do dangerous things.
+A protective box that encloses its contents yet still has many dangerous projections outside it is usually called a "tank", and is considered to be a weapon of war, which may not be something you wish to introduce into your database.

 So in this, more clumsy world, such a three-part problem calls for a three-part solution... at least.